Huertz/readme-gen/Develop/README.md

   To install necessary dependencies, run the following command:

-  y

   ## Usage

-  t
+  f

   ## License

-  This project is under the MIT License
+This project is licensed under the MIT license.

   ## Contributing

-  r
+  f

   ## Tests

   To run the code, run the follwing command:

-  undefined
+  npm test

   ## Questions

   If you want to view more projects.
-Your are welcome to visit me at https://github.com/o
+Your are welcome to visit me at https://github.com/w

-  If you have addition question you can email me at undefined@yahoo.com
+  If you have addition question you can email me at e@yahoo.com